10 Ways To Cultivate Emotional Maturity

 Start by challenging yourself to do one or two small things every day that you know you need to accomplish but don't feel like doing.

 As you push through these challenges, the actions will get easier because you are developing a habit that doesn't require so much mental effort.

-9. Prioritize the “we” in relationships.
+8. You prioritize the “we” in relationships.